-The College offers a variety of need- and merit-based financial aid programs, including scholarships, grants, loans and student employment to assist the student in paying for an Elmhurst College education.
+The University offers a variety of need- and merit-based financial aid programs, including scholarships, grants, loans and student employment to assist the student in paying for an Elmhurst University education.

-Elmhurst College participates in all applicable federal programs for veterans, service persons and their dependents.
+Elmhurst University participates in all applicable federal programs for veterans, service persons and their dependents.
 We encourage all who are potentially eligible for these benefits to apply.

 However, the Department of Veterans Affairs (VA) or other agency, as appropriate, makes the final determination of eligibility.
 For more information on veteran eligibility for educational benefits, please visit the VA website.

-Elmhurst College does not participate in the Illinois Veterans Grant (IVG) or Illinois National Guard Grant (ING).
+Elmhurst University does not participate in the Illinois Veterans Grant (IVG) or Illinois National Guard Grant (ING).
 IVG and ING are only available at Illinois public institutions.

-All veterans new to Elmhurst College must complete the Veteran Benefit Enrollment Form (log in with your eNumber and password).
+All veterans new to Elmhurst University must complete the Veteran Benefit Enrollment Form (log in with your eNumber and password).

-For more information about enrollment certification for VA benefits at Elmhurst College, please contact the Veterans Certifying Official Kathy Maxwell at (630) 617-3079.
+For more information about enrollment certification for VA benefits at Elmhurst University, please contact the Office of Student Financial Services at (630) 617-3015.

 - Paid to the student by the VA based on the Basic Allowance for Housing of the zip code in which the college is located